-Three years later, Dr Corcóstegui co-founded the Barcelona Institute of Ocular Microsurgery, of which he has been the medical director since.
+Three years later, Dr Corcóstegui co-founded the Barcelona Institute of Ocular Microsurgery, of which he has been the medical director until 2022.
 In 1998, he became president of the Spanish Vitreo-Retinal Society (SERV, in Spanish).
 Since 2005, Dr. Corcóstegui has been the president of the European Society of Retina Specialists (EURETINA).

 In 2009, Dr Corcóstegui became a member of the Royal Academy of Medicine of Catalonia (RAMC, in Catalan) and, in 2017, he became a permanent member of this institution.
 In addition, Dr Corcóstegui is affiliated to several national and international societies, including the aforementioned.
 He holds the presidency of the Scientific Council of the European School of Advanced Studies in Ophtalmology (ESASO).
 Moreover, Dr Corcóstegui holds over a dozen awards and international recognitions for his contributions to the study and treatment of retinal detachments and his work on the field.